What is The Wall?

 Is The Wall multi-faith?

-The Wall of Answered Prayer is a piece of public art about Jesus.
-It is open for everybody to visit, enjoy and contribute to with the caveat that the prayers have been answered by Jesus.
+For Christians we believe that The Wall will be a piece of public art about Jesus.
+It is open for everybody to visit and enjoy.

 Is there a scriptural basis for The Wall?